21 Russell 1000 Dividend Dog Analysts Tag DDR Corp. As Best For Net Gains By June 2018

 Uniti Group (UNIT) was projected to net $285.01, based on dividends, plus a mean target price estimate from seven analysts, less broker fees.
 A Beta number was not available for UNIT.

 Colony NorthStar (CLNS) netted $280.43 based on a median target price estimate from five analysts, plus dividends, less broker fees.
-A Beta number was not available for CLNY.
+A Beta number was not available for CLNS.

 Macquarie Infrastructure (MIC) was projected to net $263.45, based on dividends, plus a mean target price estimate from seven analysts, less broker fees.
 The Beta number showed this estimate subject to volatility 11% less than the market as a whole.